qmille/CRP-458/index.md

 ## Anyways, my name is Quincy Miller
 <p> And this is for CRP 458 </p>

+(The rest of this was default but I wasn't sure if I should delete it or not, so there it is...

 ## Welcome to GitHub Pages